Skip to main content

 Nodes are the fundamental execution units in DAD:

-• Node Types: Pre-defined node types for common operations (AI models, file operations, etc.)
+• Node Types: Pre-defined node types for common operations (AI models, file operations, folder analysis, etc.)

 • Node Settings: Configuration options for each node type